-Under our agreements with our GCE Mexico investors, all net cash generated from the Jatropha operations that are conducted through GCE Mexico must first be used to fund the operations of those farms, and any excess must thereafter be used to repay the capital contributed by our joint venture investors (plus their preferred return).
-The total amount of capital and the preferred return that must be paid to our joint venture investors before funds are distributed to us currently is in excess of \$34,000,000 as of June 30, 2015.
-As a result, the improving operations of the Mexico farms will not produce short-term cash or improve our liquidity, nor will the improving operations of the Mexico farms generate funds that we can use for our business plan, for working capital purposes, or for the acquisition of additional Jatropha or other biofuel feedstock farms.
-Because of our negative working capital position, we currently do not have the funds necessary to acquire and cultivate additional Jatropha farms for our own account.
-Accordingly, in order to increase our farm ownership and operations or from other financing activities, such as debt financing, strategic partners, the forward sale of produces from our Jatropha or Camelina faming operations or from other financing activities, such as debt financing, strategic partners.
-We are considering multiple options including expanding the farms with new partners, divesting our three Jatropha Farms under this JV and monetizing under-utilized assts, or a combnation of any of the above.
-All of these options could signifantly reduce debt while preserving the Intellectual Property (IP) value created over the past 7 years of research and commercial supply chain development.
+Under the original agreement with our GCE Mexico investors, all net cash generated from the MX Jatropha operations that are conducted through GCE Mexico must first be used to fund the operations of those farms, and any excess must thereafter be used to repay the capital contributed by our joint venture investors (plus their preferred return).
+The total amount of capital and the preferred return that must be paid to our joint venture investors before funds are distributed to us currently is in excess of \$34,000,000 as of September 30, 2015.
+As a result, the Mexico farms were not expected to produce short-term cash for the Company or improve our liquidity, nor will the operations of the Mexico farms generate funds that the Company can use for its business expansion plan, for working capital purposes, or for the acquisition of additional Jatropha or other biofuel feedstock farms.
+In order to increase our farm ownership and operations, we will have to obtain additional capital through the sale of equity and/or debt securities, the forward sale of products produced from our Jatropha or Camelina farming operations or from other financing activities, such as debt financing, strategic partnerships and/or joint ventures.
+We continue to look for alternative funding strategies and ways to improve our financial position such as the sale of our Mexico farm assets, to attract new capital and additional strategic partners.